-Legislation that would prevent private, for-profit auditors from recovering costs associated with completing a tax audit directly from a taxpayer is ready for final debate in the Senate.
+Alabama law prevents private, for-profit auditors from recovering costs associated with completing a tax audit directly from a taxpayer.

-Under state law, the state, cities and counties can contract with private auditing or collection firms to audit taxpayers and collect taxes due.
+The state, cities and counties can by law contract with private auditing or collection firms to audit taxpayers and collect taxes due.
+This act prohibits those private auditing or collecting firms from recovering any of the following costs from an Alabama taxpayer:

 - Professional service fees, including but not limited to attorney fees and charges for accountant services.